drenkas/orderflow/README.md

 # Orderflow

-This project offers a solution for collecting, processing, and analysing orderflow data from major cryptocurrency exchanges.
+This project offers a solution for generating orderflow data from Binance and Bybit.
 Built with Node.js/TypeScript and leveraging the NestJS framework, it comprises three applications:

 1. Real-time data collection from **Binance Perps**.
 2. Real-time data collection from **Bybit Perps**.
 3. Historical data processing for **Binance**.

-The system processes live trade data in real-time, aggregating it into 1-minute Footprint candles and subsequently constructing higher timeframe Footprint candles.
-The resulting data is important to see the underlying trade information that is available on each candle.
+The system processes live trade data in real-time, aggregating it into 1-minute Footprint candles and then building higher timeframe Footprint candles.
+This data is crucial for revealing the underlying trade information associated with each candle.

 ## Installation